Beavers Bend Resort Park Attractions

-Each year some 60 million cubic feet of lumber is harvested in McCurtain county, home of Beavers Bend Resort Park; the forest industry is without a doubt the area’s largest business concern.
-For those wishing to learn more about forest or the forest industry, the staff of the Forest Heritage Center and Museum can arrange educational programs or tours for any age group by appointment.
+Each year some 60 million cubic feet of lumber is harvested in McCurtain County, home of Beavers Bend Resort Park; the forest industry is without a doubt the area’s largest business concern.
+For those wishing to learn more about the forest or the forest industry, the staff at the Forest Heritage Center and Museum can arrange educational programs or tours for any age group by appointment.
 There are specific programs tailored for school classes.
 Park Office – 580-494-6300

 Beavers Bend Nature Center

-A year-round naturalist and a well-stocked nature center make possible a program lineup that includes campfire programs on the banks of the Mountain Fork River, nature hikes, arts and crafts classes, water sports, bingo, sunset hikes, nature films, and astronomy outings.
+A well-stocked nature center make a program lineup possible that includes campfire programs on the banks of the Mountain Fork River, nature hikes, arts and crafts classes, water sports, bingo, sunset hikes, nature films, and astronomy outings.
 580-494-6556

 Amphitheater Area & River Bend Area